haddocking/haddock24-protocol/README.md

   * _job_params.json_: The HADDOCK2.4 server parameter file corresponding to the described protocol.
 This file can be used for direct submission to the [submit file](https://bianca.science.uu.nl/haddock2.4/submit_file) interface of the server.
   * _histones-passive.list_: ASCII text file containing the list of solvent accessible residue on the nucleosme side used to define the passive residues for docking
   * _lys-cys-linkage.tbl_: CNS-formatted distance restraint file for the defineing the CYS (PRC1) to LYS (nucleosome) linkage (ambiguously defined to two LYS residues)

+A full run result page for this system is available at: https://wenmr.science.uu.nl/haddock2.4/result/4242424242/264564-Nucleosome-Docking-CG